Portrait of Infanta Isabella Clara Eugenia (Anguissola)

-Portrait of Infanta Isabella Clara Eugenia is a 1599 oil on canvas painting of Isabella Clara Eugenia by Sofonisba Anguissola, identified in 1992 by Maria Kusche.
+Portrait of Infanta Isabella Clara Eugenia is a 1599 oil-on-canvas painting of Isabella Clara Eugenia by the Italian painter Sofonisba Anguissola, identified in 1992 by Maria Kusche.
 Owned by the Museo del Prado, it currently hangs in the Spanish Embassy in Paris.

 Production

 In 1609 Pedro Paolo De Ribera referred to Anguissola producing a portrait of infanta Isabella during her stop in Genoa en route to Brussels in June 1599 He states that infanta "daily spent long hours chatting [with the artist], remembering things which had had happened to her in her tender years".
-Anguissola was portraitist to the Spanish court and also produced a portrait of Isabella's mother Elisabeth of Valois.
+Anguissola was a portraitist for the Spanish court and also produced a portrait of Isabella's mother Elisabeth of Valois.